rabidaudio/webtorrent-docs/notes.md

         "watch-js": "watchify . --outfile chrome/bundle.js --debug --verbose"

-To build the chrome app and install it, simply run `npm start` This will also run `bin/start.js` which will try to add the app into chrome. this could fail for several reasons:
+To build the chrome app and install it, simply run `npm start` This will also run `bin/start.js` which will try to add the app into Chrome. this could fail for several reasons:

 - you aren't using Chrome Canary on Mac
 - you are running Chromium
 - you are running Windows
-- ??
+- some weird process error

-If this happens, and `chrome/bundle.js` and `chrome/main.css` exist, you can ignore the error install it manually by dragging the `chrome/` directory into the `chrome://extensions` page.
+If this happens, and `chrome/bundle.js` and `chrome/main.css` exist, you can ignore the error and install it manually by dragging the `chrome/` directory into the `chrome://extensions` page.
 Make sure you have enabled developer mode in Chrome first by checking the box at the top of `chrome://extensions`.

 ![Developer Mode](img/developer-mode.png)

-Use the watch command to automatically build when changes are made.
+Use the `npm watch` to automatically build when changes are made.

 Use the `Reload (Ctrl-R)` button to manually reload the app after changes are made (if `npm start` is failing).